ComputerOnFire/Yahtzee/README.md

 ## How to build a standalone application:
 - Note: This expects Java 16 to be installed at default location on Windows, edit the path in `build.gradle` line 75 if otherwise.

-A standalone binary or installer can be compiled with the use of the following command
+A standalone binary or installer can be compiled with the use of the command
 ```
 gradlew jpackage
 ```